kosalaMaduwantha/exp-tracker/README.md

 2. **Spring Security**
     - JWT (JSON Web Token) authentication is used for securing the application.
 The [loginUser] method in UserManagementService generates a JWT token upon successful login.
+    - Token is validated by the JWTFilter class in the security package.
+The filter extracts the token from the request header and validates it using the JWTUtil class.

 3. **JPA (Java Persistence API)**
     - The project uses JPA for ORM (Object-Relational Mapping).
 The User entity in User is mapped to the users table in the database.